byogaratchagan/stepper_motor/README.md

     double acceleration[4] = {0, 0, 100, 0}; // unit: mm/sec^2 if the values are set to 0 the acceleration mode will be turned off and only the velocity mode takes place double distance[4] = {100, 100, 100, 100};
     bool enable[4] = {true, false, true, false}; // only the true specified motor alone enabled if false the motor does not move.

-    // return 0;
-    /*
-    the last 6th argument defines whether jerk mode want to enabled or not, and if the motor should be runned immediatly the last argument should be given as true
-    */
-    set_motors_steps(distance, velocity, acceleration, jerk, enable, false);
-    motor_run(true); // true is given to wait until the motion completes or false to not to wait and move to the next line }
+    set_motors_mm(distance, velocity, acceleration, jerk, enable, false); // the last argument is set to true if the motor want to be runned immediatly motor_run(true); // true is given to wait until the motion completes or false to not to wait and move to the next line }
 ```